lgsump/lgsump.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello, my name is Luke.
 I am a third-year student at the University of Texas at Austin.
 I am studying philosophy and history.
 I am interested in aesthetics and philosophy of art, broadly.
-More specifically, I am love learning about philosophy of film and literature, literary theory, film theory, memory, ego, illusion, chance, and coincidence.
+More specifically, I love learning about philosophy of film and literature, literary theory, film theory, memory, ego, illusion, chance, and coincidence.

 Recently, I have done work on digital art and authenticity, using work by Linda Hutcheon and Gilles Deleuze to look into whether the digitization of art, both born-digital and physical-turned-digital,  carries the same essence and humanity that we see in traditional forms of art like painting or literature.